Revisiting Supervision for Continual Representation Learning: Experimental Setup

 \section{Experimental Setup}

-\textbf{Datasets} We utilize four different datasets: CIFAR10~\citep{Krizhevsky09learningmultiple} (C10), CIFAR100~\citep{Krizhevsky09learningmultiple} (C100), SVHN~\citep{netzer2011reading} and ImageNet100~\citep{tian2019contrastive} (IN100).
-We use $D / N$ to denote that dataset $D$ is split into $N$ tasks with an equal number of classes in each task without overlapping ones.
-We use $A\xrightarrow{}B$ to denote task shift meaning that the model was trained on two tasks, the first one was dataset $A$ and the second one was dataset $B$.
+\textit{\textbf{\textbf{Datasets.}}} We utilize four different datasets: CIFAR10~\cite{Krizhevsky09learningmultiple} (C10), CIFAR100~\cite{Krizhevsky09learningmultiple} (C100), SVHN~\cite{netzer2011reading} and ImageNet100~\cite{tian2019contrastive} (IN100), 100-class subset of the ILSVRC2012 dataset~\cite{ILSVRC15} with $\approx$ 130k images in high resolution (resized to 224 $\times$ 224).
+We consider popular settings in continual learning: CIFAR10/5, CIFAR100/5, CIFAR100/20 and ImageNet100/5 sequences, where $D / N$ denotes that dataset $D$ is split into $N$ tasks with an equal number of classes in each task without overlapping ones.
+To gain further insight, we construct multiple two-task settings where we investigate representation strength and stability.
+We denote task shift with "$\xrightarrow{}$", e.g. sequence $A\xrightarrow{}B$ means that the model was trained on two tasks, the first one was dataset $A$ and the second one was dataset $B$.
+We consider C10$\xrightarrow{}$C100 and C100$\xrightarrow{}$C10 scenarios as having low distribution shifts, while C10$\xrightarrow{}$SVHN and SVHN$\xrightarrow{}$C10 scenarios involve higher distribution shifts.
+We also perform transfer learning experiments on a set of diverse array of datasets: Food101 (Food)~\cite{bossard2014food101}, Oxford-IIIT Pets (Pets)~\cite{parkhi2012pets}, Oxford Flowers-102 (Flowers)~\cite{nilsback2008flowers}, Caltech101 (Caltech)~\cite{li2006caltech}, Stanford Cars (Cars)~\cite{krause2013cars}, FGVC-Aircraft (Aircrafts)~\cite{maji2013finegrained}, Describable Textures (DTD)~\cite{cimpoi14describing} and Caltech-Birds-200 (Birds)~\cite{wah2011caltech}.

-\textbf{Methods} We use the following supervised methods: (1) SL - backbone with linear head with a cross-entropy loss function, (2) SL+MLP - SL with MLP projector added between the backbone and a linear head that is discarded at test-time, (3) t-ReX~\citep{sariyildiz2023improving}, and (4) SupCon~\citep{khosla2020supervised}.
-For CL strategies we use LwF~\citep{LwF}, CaSSLe~\citep{fini2022cassle} and PRF~\citep{gomezvilla2022continually}.
-We use ResNet-18~\citep{he2016deep} as a feature extractor.
+\textit{\textbf{\textbf{Methods.}} } We use the following supervised methods: (1) SL - the standard approach of training a model with linear classification head with a cross-entropy loss function~\cite{masanaLTMBW23}.
+(2) SL+MLP - SL with MLP projector added between the backbone and a linear head that is discarded at test-time (see Figure~\ref{fig:teaser}), (3) t-ReX~\cite{sariyildiz2023improving}, and (4) SupCon~\cite{khosla2020supervised}.
+Note that SL is the only method that does not utilize an additional MLP projector during training.
+For SSL approaches we choose BarlowTwins~\cite{zbontar2021barlow} and SimCLR~\cite{simclr}.
+Results denoted as SSL were obtained using BarlowTwins.
+We use ResNet-18~\cite{he2016deep} as a feature extractor network for all the experiments.
+For CL strategies we use LwF~\cite{LwF}, CaSSLe~\cite{fini2022cassle} and PFR~\cite{gomezvilla2022continually}.
+Note that we do not include most of the approaches designed for class-incremental learning because most of them fail to improve their feature extractor during continual training~\cite{stability2023dongwan}.

+\textit{\textbf{\textbf{Training.}}} We use the code repository from CaSSLe~\cite{fini2022cassle} and we follow their training procedure.
+We train SSL models for 500 epochs per task using SGD optimizer with momentum with batch size 256 and cosine learning rate schedule.
+We adapt the procedure to SL by reducing the number of epochs to 100 per task and the batch size to 64.
+We tune the learning rate on CIFAR100/5 for each method.
+We use augmentations from SimCLR~\cite{simclr} for SSL and SupCon and augmentations proposed in~\cite{wang2021revisiting} for SL approaches(SL, SL+MLP and t-ReX).
+Note that, unless stated otherwise, we investigate continual finetuning scenario and we do not employ any methods for continual learning nor replay buffer.